Personnel Selection Officer

 - Engage in strategic human resource concept design, planning and coordination

-Personnel Selection Officers work in a variety of settings, from an office environment in a headquarters or base, to operational tours abroad in support of Canadian Forces’ missions.
+Personnel Selection Officers work in a variety of settings, from an office environment in a headquarters or base, to operational tours abroad in support of Forces’ missions.
 Personnel Selection Officers initially work at the base level conducting interviews and aptitude tests, and compiling other sources of information to assess the suitability of individuals for commissioning programs, subsequent assignments, and appropriate military occupations.

 The starting salary for a fully-trained Personnel Selection Officer is $51,000 per year; however, depending on previous experience and training the starting salary may be higher.
 Regular promotions through the junior officer ranks take place based on the completion of required training and on the length of service as an officer.
 Once promoted to the rank of Lieutenant (Navy)/ Captain, their salary is approximately $74,000 per year.